phimuemue/openschafkopf/examples/wenz_tout_eu_hu_su_sa_sz_sk/README.md

 ⌀ [⊥, 0.3236, 0.1565, 0.0794]
 ```

-The very last number (`0.0794`) indicates that the probability that player 0 plays schelln and another player has no Schelln *and* holds the Gras-Unter is just below 8%.
-Inverting this leads to a winning probability of ~92% - close to the student's result, but not exactly equal.
+Here, the very last number (`0.0794`) indicates that the probability that player 0 plays Schelln and another player has no Schelln *and* holds the Gras-Unter is just below 8%.
+Inverting this leads to a winning probability of ~92% - confirming the results of `script.sh`.